Breaking Down the Differences Between Red Leicester and Double Gloucester

 The rind of Double Gloucester is a natural, thick blue-grey color.

-As for the taste, Red Leicester has been described as full-flavored, slightly sweet, with an almost burnt caramel-type of taste.
+As for the taste, Red Leicester has been described as full-flavored, slightly sweet, with an almost burnt caramel-type taste.

 It is said that as Red Leicester matures, it takes on a more robust flavor.